Health-RI/health-ri-metadata/README.md

 ## Further Information

-### Feedback - Git Issues

-If you wish to extend the model, such as with Resource, and/or create a new concept, please open an issue [here](https://github.com/Health-RI/health-ri-metadata/issues) and provide a clear explanation for the extension.
-Assign the issue to either ‘**brunasv’ or ‘xiaofengleo’**, and we will work with you to implement the addition in the next release.

 ### Model extension

 Within DCAT and DCAT-AP, the term "resource" generally encompasses all objects that can be described using [RDF](https://www.w3.org/RDF/).
 However, there are specific categories and attributes used to indicate the different types of resources: